alvarosantamariagomez/sari/www/about.md

 SARI is available on all platforms, except mobile devices, and can be accessed in three ways:

 * Online from the [Shinyapps server](https://alvarosg.shinyapps.io/sari)
-* Offline, from a containerized environment available in [DockerHub](https://hub.docker.com/r/alvarosg/sari).
+* Offline, from a containerized environment available on [DockerHub](https://hub.docker.com/r/alvarosg/sari).
-* Offline, after installing the code available in [GitHub](https://github.com/alvarosantamariagomez/sari).
+* Offline, after installing the code available on [GitHub](https://github.com/alvarosantamariagomez/sari).

 Depending on the way SARI is accessed, there are several ways to run SARI: bookmark on web browser, weblink, Docker Desktop, RStudio, R console or a UNIX-like console.
 The only requirement is to use a desktop environnment where a web browser can run.
 All the different ways to run SARI are implemented in the [SARI shell script](https://github.com/alvarosantamariagomez/sari/blob/main/scripts/sari.sh).
 This script can be used to start SARI while loading series on a local or remote session.
 For the ultimate easiness, the SARI shell script also allows creating convenient desktop shorcuts on any system to run SARI with just one click (see an example BAT file [here](https://github.com/alvarosantamariagomez/sari/tree/main/scripts)).